-Welcome to The Harbour School.
+Welcome to The Harbour School

 We endeavour to help our learners to feel they matter and belong, enabling them to improve their social, emotional and academic skills to be the best that they can be.
 We take a personalised approach for each child and young person and place importance on:

-The school deliver a range of services:
+We deliver a range of services:

 The school makes provision for learners who require a short period of Alternative Provision away from mainstream school and for learners with long term and complex SEMH Needs.
 We operate under an SLA with Portsmouth City Council and are in the process of converting to academy status.

 Four sites across Portsmouth are currently used to deliver the range of provision.

 In March 2012 and again in June 2015 Ofsted assessed the school to be good in all areas.
 Three Challenge Partners Reviews at The Harbour School have also assessed Teaching and Learning, School Improvement Strategies and Outcomes for Pupils to be good (2014, 2016 and 2018).

 The most recent Challenge Partners Review (March 2019) assessed the:

 - Quality of Teaching, Learning and Assessment: Outstanding